dukt/analytics-docs/docs/configuration.md

 ## enableCache

-Whether request to APIs should be cached or not.
+Whether requests to APIs should be cached or not.

     'enableCache' => true,

 ## enableFieldtype

-Whether Analytics fieldtype is enabled or not.
+Whether the Report field type is enabled or not.

     'enableFieldtype' => true,

+## enableRealtime

+Whether the Realtime widget is enabled or not.

+    'enableRealtime' => false,

 ## enableWidgets

-Whether Analytics dashboard widgets are enabled or disabled.
+Whether Analytics widgets are enabled or disabled.

     'enableWidgets' => true,

-## filters

-Apply filters to requests sent to the Google Analytics Core Reporting API.

-	'filters' => [
-		'ga:hostname==sub.domain.com',
-	]

 ## mapsApiKey

-Google Maps API key, used by geo charts.
+Google Maps API key.
+Used by the Geo chart.

     'mapsApiKey' => 'xxxxxxxxxxxxxxxxxxxxxxxx'